stackhawk/hawkscan-action/.github/CONTRIBUTING.md

 npm run prepare
 ```

-Better yet, you can lint, package, and test it all in one step:
+Better yet, you can test, lint, and package it all in one step:

 ```bash
 npm run all